d2l-ai/d2l-en/chapter_introduction/index.md

 of the ideas that have helped researchers achieve tremendous progress over the past decade.

-* Novel methods for capacity control, such as Dropout :cite:`Srivastava.Hinton.Krizhevsky.ea.2014` have helped to mitigate the danger of overfitting.
+* Novel methods for capacity control, such as *dropout* :cite:`Srivastava.Hinton.Krizhevsky.ea.2014`, have helped to mitigate the danger of overfitting.
-  This was achieved by applying noise injection :cite:`Bishop.1995` throughout the network, replacing weights by random variables for training purposes.
+  This was achieved by applying noise injection :cite:`Bishop.1995` throughout the neural network, replacing weights by random variables for training purposes.
 * Attention mechanisms solved a second problem that had plagued statistics for over a century: how to increase the memory and complexity of a system without increasing the number of learnable parameters.
-  :cite:`Bahdanau.Cho.Bengio.2014` found an elegant solution by using what can only be viewed as a learnable pointer structure.
+  Researchers found an elegant solution by using what can only be viewed as a learnable pointer structure :cite:`Bahdanau.Cho.Bengio.2014`.
-  Rather than having to remember an entire sentence, e.g., for machine translation in a fixed-dimensional representation, all that needed to be stored was a pointer to the intermediate state of the translation process.
-This allowed for significantly increased accuracy for long sentences, since the model no longer needed to remember the entire sentence before commencing the generation of a new sentence.
+  Rather than having to remember an entire text sequence, e.g., for machine translation in a fixed-dimensional representation, all that needed to be stored was a pointer to the intermediate state of the translation process.
+This allowed for significantly increased accuracy for long sequences, since the model no longer needed to remember the entire sequence before commencing the generation of a new sequence.
-* Multi-stage designs, e.g., via the Memory Networks (MemNets) :cite:`Sukhbaatar.Weston.Fergus.ea.2015` and the Neural Programmer-Interpreter :cite:`Reed.De-Freitas.2015` allowed statistical modelers to describe iterative approaches to reasoning.
-These tools allow for an internal state of the deep network to be modified repeatedly, thus carrying out subsequent steps in a chain of reasoning, similar to how a processor can modify memory for a computation.
+* Multi-stage designs, e.g., via the memory networks :cite:`Sukhbaatar.Weston.Fergus.ea.2015` and the neural programmer-interpreter :cite:`Reed.De-Freitas.2015` allowed statistical modelers to describe iterative approaches to reasoning.
+These tools allow for an internal state of the deep neural network to be modified repeatedly, thus carrying out subsequent steps in a chain of reasoning, similar to how a processor can modify memory for a computation.
-* Another key development was the invention of GANs :cite:`Goodfellow.Pouget-Abadie.Mirza.ea.2014`.
+* Another key development was the invention of generative adversarial networks :cite:`Goodfellow.Pouget-Abadie.Mirza.ea.2014`.
   Traditionally, statistical methods for density estimation and generative models focused on finding proper probability distributions and (often approximate) algorithms for sampling from them.
   As a result, these algorithms were largely limited by the lack of flexibility inherent in the statistical models.
-  The crucial innovation in GANs was to replace the sampler by an arbitrary algorithm with differentiable parameters.
+  The crucial innovation in generative adversarial networks was to replace the sampler by an arbitrary algorithm with differentiable parameters.
   These are then adjusted in such a way that the discriminator (effectively a two-sample test) cannot distinguish fake from real data.